nbfigueroa/easy-kinesthetic-recording/README.md

 --
-###Converting ROSBAGS of Demonstrations to MATfiles:
+###Converting ROSBAGS of Demonstrations to .mat files: